 As the land-grant institution of Utah, Utah State University is fortunate to have dedicated faculty with diverse areas of expertise in learning, discovery, and outreach.
-Specific to our education mission, our faculty provides excellence in teaching not only on our main campus in Logan, but also at our statewide campuses and through our many online degree offerings.
-Our dedication to education and learning continues to provide accolades as the University was ranked as the No. 5 public university in "National Universities Rankings 2018" by Washington Monthly and No. 15 "Best Online Bachelor's Program" in the nation by Forbes in 2019.
+Specific to our education mission, our faculty provide excellence in teaching on all of our campuses and through our many online degree offerings.
+Our commitment to education and learning continues to yield accolades.
+USU was ranked as the No. 2 public university in "National Universities Rankings 2020" by Washington Monthly and No. 23 "Best Online Bachelor's Program" in the nation by U.S. News and World Report in 2020.

-We have worked hard at Utah State University to ensure that we are not only known as a high quality land-grant institution that delivers research and outreach, but one that is also affordable for our students.
+We have worked hard to ensure we are a high-quality land-grant institution that delivers research and outreach opportunities to students at an affordable price.
 In 2014, we made updates to our tuition plateau that dramatically affected the number of students who currently take advantage of the savings.
 Those taking anywhere from 12 to 18 credits only pay tuition and fees for 12 credits, essentially receiving up to six credits for free.
-This not only applies to our on-campus classes, but to our many online classes as well.
-This resulted in an overall \$8.3 million savings for our students in 2018-19.
+This applies to our on-campus classes and our many online classes.